Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\textbf{(B) Hierarchically hyperbolic groups.} Let $MCG(\Sigma_{g,p})$ be the mapping class group of an orientable surface $\Sigma_{g,p}$ of genus $g$ and $p$ marked points of complexity $3g+p-4>0$.
-We would like to apply \autoref{th:strong contraction} to $MCG(\Sigma_{g,p})$ with respect to the word metric.
-However, we do not know whether $MCG(\Sigma_{g,p})$ acts with a strongly contracting element on any of its locally finite Cayley graphs or not.
-Maybe the candidates that come to mind are the pseudo-Anosov elements, and evidence suggest that not all of them are strongly contracting: K. Rafi and Y. Verberne have constructed a generating set $S$ of $MCG(\Sigma_{0,5})$ and a pseudo-Anosov element which is not strongly contracting for the action of $MCG(\Sigma_{0,5})$ on the Cayley graph of $MCG(\Sigma_{0,5})$ with respect to $S$ \cite[Theorem~1.3]{RaVer18}.
-We were able to avoid this setback by looking into the class of hierarchically hyperbolic groups, introduced in \cite{BeHaSis17} and \cite{BeHaSis19} as a generalisation of the Masur and Minsky hierarchy machinery of mapping class groups.
-Below we provide some subclasses of hierarchically hyperbolic groups.
-The reader should note that the metric space where they act with a hierarchically hyperbolic structure is any of their locally finite Cayley graphs: \begin{enumerate}[label=(\Roman*)] \item Mapping class groups of finite type surfaces \cite{BeHaSis19}. \item Right-angled Artin groups \cite{BeHaSis17}. \item Right-angled Coxeter groups \cite{BeHaSis17}. \item Fundamental groups of $3$-manifolds without $Nil$ or $Sol$ components \cite{BeHaSis19}. \end{enumerate}
+\paragraph{Hierarchically hyperbolic groups.} Let $\operatorname{Mod}(\Sigma_{g,p})$ be the mapping class group of an orientable surface $\Sigma_{g,p}$ of genus $g$ and $p$ marked points of complexity $3g+p-4>0$.
+We would like to apply \autoref{th:strong contraction} to $\operatorname{Mod}(\Sigma_{g,p})$ with respect to the word metric.
+However, we do not know whether $\operatorname{Mod}(\Sigma_{g,p})$ acts with a strongly contracting element on any of its locally finite Cayley graphs or not.
+Maybe the candidates that come to mind are the pseudo-Anosov elements, and evidence suggests that not all of them are strongly contracting: K. Rafi and Y. Verberne constructed a generating set $U$ of $\operatorname{Mod}(\Sigma_{0,5})$ and a pseudo-Anosov element which is not strongly contracting for the action of $\operatorname{Mod}(\Sigma_{0,5})$ on the Cayley graph of $\operatorname{Mod}(\Sigma_{0,5})$ with respect to $U$, \cite[Theorem~1.3]{rafi_geodesics_2021}.
+We were able to avoid this setback by looking into the class of hierarchically hyperbolic groups, introduced by J. Behrstock, M. Hagen and A.Sisto in \cite{behrstock_hierarchically_2017, behrstock_hierarchically_2019} as a generalisation of the Masur and Minsky hierarchy machinery of mapping class groups.
+Below we provide some examples of hierarchically hyperbolic groups.
+The reader should note that the metric space where they act with a hierarchically hyperbolic structure is any of their locally finite Cayley graphs: \begin{enumerate}[label=(\roman*)] \item Mapping class groups of finite type surfaces, \cite{behrstock_hierarchically_2019}. \item Right-angled Artin groups, \cite{behrstock_hierarchically_2017}. \item Right-angled Coxeter groups, \cite{behrstock_hierarchically_2017}. \item Fundamental groups of $3$-manifolds without NIL or SOL components, \cite{behrstock_hierarchically_2019}. \end{enumerate}